szczyglis-dev/py-gpt/README.md

 ## Image Generation (inline)

-The plugin integrates `DALL-E 3` image generation with any chat mode.
-Simply enable it and request an image in Chat mode, using a standard model such as `GPT-4`.
+The plugin integrates image generation with any chat mode.
+Select the image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
+The model can then call the plugin's `image` tool with a dedicated image prompt.
 The plugin does not require the `+ Tools` option to be enabled.

+By default, the plugin appends a short image-generation instruction to the system prompt so the current model knows when and how to use the `image` tool.
+You can disable this behavior with `Append image prompt to system prompt` while keeping the image tool available.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#image-generation-inline